Kirill777-web/weather-whisper-AWS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Weather Whisper - AWS Edition
+# Weather-Whisper - AWS Edition

 Weather Whisper is a web-based application designed to provide users with real-time weather information.
 This AWS Edition showcases the full migration and optimization of the application within the AWS Cloud.